-For the past year, we’ve been involved in an experiment with the National Media Museum, mining the rich seams of the Daily Herald Archive in order to explore issues of access to national cultural collections in the digital age; questions arising from Web 2.0 (and later) technologies that allow for rapid and easy copying, sharing and reuse of media.
+For the past year, we’ve been involved in an experiment with the National Media Museum, mining the rich seams of the Daily Herald Archive in order to explore issues of access to national cultural collections in the digital age—questions arising from Web 2.0 (and later) technologies that allow for rapid and easy copying, sharing and reuse of media.

-Following our induction, we co-developed a process with our NMeM partners and Niamh O’Donnell (below, far right), a student at the School of Media and Communication, University of Leeds, which allowed us to select, digitise, then, select again before publishing two themed collections of photographs.
-The process included tackling longstanding barriers to access, such as:
+Following our induction, we co-developed a process with our museum partners and Niamh O’Donnell (below, far right), a student at the School of Media and Communication, University of Leeds.
+This allowed us to select, digitise, then select again, before publishing two themed collections of photographs.
+The process included tackling questions around longstanding barriers to access, such as:

-The aim of our collaboration was to open up the Daily Herald archive on behalf of the four community groups working on the Pararchive project in order to uncover material to support their research and inspire their creative projects.
-We are now in the final phase of the collaboration, working with NMeM to make these newly surfaced photographs available online, meaning that they can be used within Yarn, the digital storytelling service that has been co-designed by our project partners and design technology team, Carbon: Imagineering.
+The aim of our collaboration was to open up the Daily Herald archive on behalf of the four community groups working on the Pararchive project, in order to uncover material to support their research and inspire their creative projects.
+We are now in the final phase of the collaboration, working with the museum to make these newly surfaced photographs available online.
+This means they can be used within Yarn, the digital storytelling service that has been co-designed by our project partners and design technology team, Carbon: Imagineering.

 James Jarché’s expressionist photographs of the Wedgwood potteries, such as ‘Women in Wedgwoods’ (Jarché, date unknown, above), sit beside The Sun’s more opulent image of the ‘world’s largest banqueting service’, (photographer unknown, 1966, above), which was produced for the Ghanian government by John Aynsley’s.

-Abell’s photograph – ‘Mrs Margaret Colley seen carrying an outsize load of bobbins’ in the ‘all-out effort to ensure that the industry pulls its weight in the export battle’ (Abell, 1948, above)—jostles beside Blandford’s apparently relaxed image of Jean Rogers and Joan Hayes, Lancashire cotton workers, enjoying the sun ahead of the ‘Cotton Protest March’ (Blandford, 1962, above).
+Abell’s photograph—which depicts ‘Mrs Margaret Colley seen carrying an outsize load of bobbins’ in the ‘all-out effort to ensure that the industry pulls its weight in the export battle’ (Abell, 1948, above)—jostles with Blandford’s apparently relaxed image of Jean Rogers and Joan Hayes, Lancashire cotton workers, enjoying the sun ahead of the ‘Cotton Protest March’ (Blandford, 1962, above).

-These newly digitised Daily Herald photographs will feed into Ceramic City Stories’ own family, local-history and activist research and storytelling projects, as well as the creative work of Arduino and Bokeh_Yeah!
-If you know any of the people in these images, or have a story to tell, join us at http://yarncommunity.com from April to tell us more.
+These newly digitised Daily Herald photographs will feed into Ceramic City Stories’ own family, local-history and activist research and storytelling projects, as well as the creative work of Arduino and Bokeh Yeah!